Sophie Cooper

 - Religious history (particularly those relating to female religious orders)

--Nineteenth and early-twentieth century social history
+- Nineteenth and early-twentieth century social and urban history

 Research activity per year